 Horizontal Directional Drilling (HDD) is widely used in trenchless utility installation and other underground infrastructure projects.
-But HDD waste slurry management—whether from fiber-optic, gas, water, or power line installation—can drain time, money, and resources.
+The same approach applies to hydro-excavation (hydrovac) spoils and other wet spoils generated on utility jobs.
+But HDD waste mud and slurry management—whether from fiber-optic, gas, water, or power line installation—can drain time, money, and resources.

 Traditional absorbents like sawdust or lime/cement blends often require truckloads of material, high labor, and hours (or days) before the waste passes landfill acceptance tests.

-Zappa-Stewart Superabsorbent Polymers (SAPs) change the equation—reducing pit volumes by over 90% and delivering landfill-ready solids in as little as 15 minutes.
+Zappa-Stewart Superabsorbent Polymers (SAPs) change the equation—reducing pit volumes by 90%+ and delivering landfill-ready solids in as little as 15 minutes.

-In HDD waste management, SAPs reduce pit volumes by over 90% and cut disposal costs by 80% compared to sawdust or lime.
-SAPs solidify drilling mud in 15–30 minutes, pass Paint Filter Tests, and require far less material, lowering both hauling and labor costs.
+In HDD waste management, SAPs reduce pit volumes by over 90% and can cut disposal costs by 80% compared to sawdust or lime.
+SAPs solidify drilling mud in 15–30 minutes, pass Paint Filter tests, and require far less material—lowering both hauling and labor costs.

 Key advantages: